China–North Korea relations

-The bilateral relations between the People's Republic of China (PRC) and the Democratic People's Republic of Korea (DPRK) have been generally friendly, officially described as a traditional friendly and cooperative relationship, although they have been somewhat strained in the 21st century because of North Korea's nuclear program.

-China and North Korea have, in the past, enjoyed close diplomatic relations.
-Both countries established diplomatic relations on 6 October 1949, 5 days after the declaration of the PRC, and China directly guaranteed the existence of North Korea by intervening in the Korean War after the North Korean forces had been crushed by UN/US forces.
-In 1961, China and North Korea signed a mutual aid and co-operation treaty, which is currently the only defense treaty China has with any nation.
-China's relationship with North Korea is its only formal alliance.
+The People's Republic of China (PRC) and the Democratic People's Republic of Korea (DPRK) established diplomatic relations on 6 October 1949, five days after the proclamation of the PRC.
+In 1950, China intervened in the Korean War through the People's Volunteer Army after the North Korean forces had been defeated by United Nations Forces in the Korean War, successfully ensuring North Korea's survival.
+In 1961, China and North Korea signed a mutual aid and co-operation treaty, which is currently the only defense pact China has with any nation.
 North Korea attempted to not take sides during the Sino-Soviet split, though relations deteriorated during the Cultural Revolution, leading North Korea to move closer to the Soviet Union.
-Though improving in the 1970s, the relations weakened after China refused North Korean plans to reinvade South Korea The relations deteriorated further in the 1980s when China began reform and opening up, which led China to open up to Western countries and their allies including South Korea, which led to the full normalization of diplomatic relations with South Korea in 1992.
+Though improving in the 1970s, the relations weakened after China refused North Korean plans to reinvade South Korea, after the Khmer Rouge victory at the Fall of Phnom Penh.

-The reform and opening up also led China to decrease economic aid to North Korea, though China gave aid during the North Korean famine in the 1990s.
+The relations deteriorated further in the 1980s when China began reform and opening up, which led China to open up to Western countries and their allies including South Korea, which led to the full normalization of diplomatic relations with the south in 1992.
+The reform and opening up also led China to decrease economic aid to North Korea, though China gave aid during the 1990s North Korean famine.
 The dissolution of the Soviet Union increased North Korea's dependence on China.
-In the 21st century, China–North Korea relations declined due to sanctions regarding North Korea's nuclear weapons program, which China opposes.
+In the 21st century, relations declined due to North Korea's nuclear weapons program, which China opposed.
 China condemned the 2006 North Korean nuclear test, as well as the subsequent nuclear tests in 2009, 2013, January 2016, September 2016 and 2017.
-China abstained during a 2017 United Nations Security Council vote about sanctions on North Korea, leading it to be approved.
-Relations have again been increasingly close since 2018, with North Korean leader Kim Jong Un making multiple trips to Beijing to meet Chinese Communist Party (CCP) general secretary Xi Jinping, who himself visited Pyongyang in June 2019.
+China supported or abstained from several United Nations Security Council resolutions on sanctions on North Korea, leading them to be approved.
+Relations have again been increasingly close since 2018, with North Korean leader Kim Jong Un making multiple trips to Beijing to meet Chinese Communist Party (CCP) general secretary Xi Jinping, who himself visited Pyongyang in 2019 and 2026.
+During the 2020s, China started omitting mentioning denuclearization of the Korean Peninsula.